FuckingNode/fuckingnode.github.io/docs/about/roadmap.md

 This page also lists all minor and major releases since 2.X.
 Patches aren't listed, and most bugfixes aren't included (as we don't "plan" to fix bugs).

-## Upcoming major release
+## 4.X

-These are early plans; however we're already working on 4.0 [from this branch](https://github.com/FuckingNode/FuckingNode/tree/v4).
-Expect this list to change over time and/or get removals.
+### Version 4.0 (Released)

-- [ ] New features
+- [x] New features
-    - [ ] `build`, to automate building.
+    - [x] `build`, to automate building.
 Especially useful in JavaScript.
 This would have a text-config file to define what tasks to run for building a project.
 It could be used in combination with `release`.
 - [x] `release` support for Cargo.
 - [ ] Dual release support: using the `FnCPF` from the interop layer to allow publishing the same JavaScript package to both npm and jsr.
-This would be really helpful as jsr downloads do not always work well with npm projects.
+This would be really helpful as jsr downloads do not always work well with npm projects. (_Not done, rescheduled for v4.1_)
 - [x] Rebuild `commit`, so you tell it what files to commit and it:
     - [x] Un-stages anything else to avoid committing randomly staged files.
     - [x] Doesn't require you to stage the files _before_ (making it useless, as `git commit -a -m` is also just one command), and lets you stage files from the own command.
     - [x] Runs pre-commit tasks _before_ staging, making them actually useful.
 - [X] Allow for DIR-based running; in simpler terms, compute things like `fkn stats` to `fkn stats --self` or `fkadd` to `fkadd --self`, so the `--self` flag isn't necessary (except for commands like `fkclean` where it does make sense to have it).
 - [X] Add Bun support for `audit`.
+- [x] Support glob patterns for adding projects.

 ---